Clement-Hui/Neural-Network-Libary/README.md

 # Neural-Network-Libary
-A simple NN Libary that I created in around 2019 to learn more about machine learning
+A simple NN libary that I created in around 2019 to learn more about machine learning

 ## Features
 - Fully Connected Layers